Federated Learning · Tool Condition Monitoring

 Outlook: challenges and pitfalls

-Federated learning avoids raw-data centralization, but its success depends on standardized data, reliable orchestration and protected aggregation.
+Federated learning avoids raw-data centralization, but its success depends on standardized data, reliable orchestration and secure aggregation.

 Data and semantics